The Nordic List

 Since 2015 the Nordic countries have been collaborating on common registry of authorized research publication channels.

-Denmark, Finland and Norway have already national lists of authorized research publication channels, used for indicators in the national performance-based research funding systems, while Sweden, Iceland, Greenland and Faroe Islands do not have a similar funding system but are planning to use such lists.
-NSD, Norwegian Centre for Research Data, is coordinating the project, and NordForsk is financing it.
+Denmark External link., Finland External link. and Norway have already national lists of authorized research publication channels, used for indicators in the national performance-based research funding systems, while Sweden, Iceland, Greenland and Faroe Islands do not have a similar funding system but are planning to use such lists.
+NSD, Norwegian Centre for Research Data, is coordinating the project, and NordForsk External link. is financing it.

 The technical solution of the Nordic List

 December 8 the steering group for the collaboration with representatives from the stakeholders met in Helsinki for update on the technical solution of the Nordic List and news from each country.
 The joined list will be consisting of top level bibliographic data on journals, series and publishers collected from the national registries, for example title, ISSN and Nordic List ID for each publication channel, and of national data on second level, for example national ranking level and comments concerning the rankings.